 • Oats – The recipe uses quick oats because they are smaller, but whole, rolled oatmeal may be used as well.
 For gluten-free muffins, be sure to use certified gluten-free quick oats.

 • Bananas – Adds a light sweetness without having to add an abundance of sweetener.
+If you’d like a recipe without bananas, these pumpkin streusel almond flour muffins are also a huge hit.

 • Eggs – Although I haven’t tried it, readers have two flax eggs for an egg replacer.